Gaza war protests: China

 In Chinese media interviews with students who just finished the 2024 Gaokao (China's national undergraduate admission exam), some students expressed prayers for peace in the Middle East and solidarity with Palestine.
 Videos posted online showed students displaying the Palestinian flag or stating in interviews that "from the river to the sea, Palestine will be free."
 By the last day of the exam, many of the original interview clips had been taken down, but clips that were later reposted by individual netizens were not deleted.

 Hong Kong

-On 4 November 2023, anti-war activists rallied near Hong Kong's Israeli consulate, displaying a list of thousands of Palestinians killed by Israel's bombardment of the Gaza Strip.
-Five demonstrators from HK Anti-war Mobilization gathered in Admiralty, holding signs reading "Stand with Palestine," whilst chanting "Israeli army destroyed Gaza."
+On 4 November 2023, five anti-war activists rallied near Hong Kong's Israeli consulate, displaying a list of thousands of Palestinians killed by Israel's bombardment of the Gaza Strip.
+The activists were from HK Anti-war Mobilization and gathered in Admiralty, holding signs reading "Stand with Palestine," whilst chanting "Israeli army destroyed Gaza."
 Plainclothes police officers were on the scene, as the activists held a three-minute silence.

 On 8 November 2025, three activists protested at Emperor Cinemas in Times Square to demonstrate against the Hong Kong Jewish Film Festival, calling for a boycott of the "artwashing" of Israel's war in Gaza.